 I sketch what I call "doodles" from life.
 But I paint from photos.
 I know there's a lot of controversy over this.
 Right now, this is what I am doing.
 As I said earlier, I often work on large canvases, and it would be difficult to get them done in one sitting and have the lighting be consistent.
 Early on, I tried an experiment with the same objects painted both ways and decided I liked the result with the reference photo better.
 Not saying I will always do it that way.

 I happen to like some of the quirkiness you get with distortion from a camera.
 I think it's kind of apropos, considering the time we live in.
-I feel like I shoot so many photographs that I get to see all angles and feel like I really get to know the objects by studying them.
+I feel like I shoot so many photographs that I get to see all angles and feel like I really get to know the objects by studying and painting them.

 Why still lifes?

 I think there's a lot of beauty in this world.
 Everyday objects may not cause an emotion, but they can evoke a memory or motivate the senses.
 Or prompt a viewer to imagine they're in a space, a place or time.
 I'm calling these paintings still lifes because I'm zeroing in on a little slice of life.
 I'm taking a little liberty with the bigger objects, but I still consider them still lifes because even if they are large, they're still objects.
 Some have more of a story than others.
 Some are simply studies, because I found value in painting them.
 A lot of the objects have a special meaning to me.
 I hope the viewer will connect with them in their own way.

 Some examples are: